Skip to main content

 Step 2: Configure Detailed Usage Cost Export

-1. Go to the BigQuery Export tab.
+1. Go to the Billing Export tab.

 2. In the Detailed Usage Cost section, click Edit Settings.